cf73/idisaved2/content/collections/pages/spirals-91.md

             text: "\_"
           -
             type: text
-            text: "presents articles on the teaching and study of Graphic Design at the Rhode Island School of Design—the first since its1977 publication.\_"
+            text: "present articles on the teachings and studies for Graphic Design at the Rhode Island School of Design—the first since its1977 publication.\_"
           -
             type: text
             marks: